Shreyansh-awasthi/Customer-Lifetime-Value-Predictor/README.md

 ## Overview

 Customer Lifetime Value (CLV) measures how much revenue a customer is expected to generate over a given time period.
-This project predicts the 12-month CLV for each customer using a combination of statistical models and XGBoost, deployed as an interactive web application..
+This project predicts the 12-month CLV for each customer using a combination of statistical models and XGBoost, deployed as an interactive web application.

 ---